Dungeons 2: Downloadable content

 These three maps include combative pumpkins, haunted forests and dangerous penguins.

 Port

-The PlayStation 4 edition of Dungeons II was initially announced in February 2016 for release in Europe in April 22, 2016, and North America in April 26, 2016.
+The PlayStation 4 edition of Dungeons II was initially announced in February 2016 for release in Europe on April 22, 2016, and North America on April 26, 2016.
 It included the base game; three of the four PC DLCs called "A Chance of Dragons", "A Song of Sand and Fire", & "A Clash of Pumpkins"; and two maps called "Morningwood" & "Pixie Village" (both PC version pre-orders).
 But it was missing the major PC add on "A Game of Winter".

-After a month's delay, it was officially ported to the PlayStation 4 as a console-exclusive on May 24, 2016 in North America, and May 27, 2016 in Europe.
+After a month's delay, it was officially ported to the PlayStation 4 as a console-exclusive on May 24, 2016, in North America, and May 27, 2016, in Europe.

 Reception

 Dungeons 2 received "mixed or average" reviews according to review aggregator website Metacritic.

 For the "A Chance of Dragons" DLC, Don van Deventer from MGR Gaming thinks it is a neat, little add on, and full of lore and references from other fantasy creations.
 Don thought the three new maps were thrilling and exciting; and the new dragon enemies were beautifully made.
 However, Don wished for the scenarios to have some narration.
 The review rated it 7 out of 10 points.

 For the "A Song of Sand and Fire" DLC, Don van Deventer from MGR Gaming criticised it & similar DLC's for lacking narration to the added missions.
 However, the DLC still packed a decent punch with large maps and new flame-based enemies.
 The review rated it 6 out of 10 points.

 For the "A Game of Winter" add on, Don van Deventer from MGR Gaming enjoyed the humorous narration and the story in the campaign, and many other new things in it like the new playable army.
 The review rated it 8 out of 10 points.